MathysBgh/UTA_project/README.md

 - The optimization-based parts require a working **Gurobi** installation and a valid license.
 - The repository is a mix of core code, notebooks, and result files.
-- Some additional local working files may exist outside the tracked Git contents, but this README only describes what is actually present in the repository.
+- Some additional local working files may exist outside the tracked Git contents

 ## Authors